Department of Health

 For hospital claims lodged online, the TAC will provide hospitals access to Provider Online Services (POS).
 This is a digital platform for the hospital to confirm the claim and access a TAC claim number for eligible patients within three to five business days of the lodgement.
 This then allows the hospital to invoice the TAC for hospital-related services in a timely manner.

-TAC Hospital Accreditation Program
+TAC Hospital Learning Module

 Reporting provided to hospitals